taivokasper/opencopilot/README.md

 # Run the copilot
 copilot()
 ```
-See our docs on [Configuration](https://docs.opencopilot.dev/integrate/configuration) if you'd like to learn more about the configuration variables.
+See our docs on [Configuration](https://docs.opencopilot.dev/integrate/configuration) if you'd like to learn more about other configuration options.

 ### 3. Create a prompt template
 In the same directory create a text file, for example `my_prompt.txt`, add the following: